 When looking for an Austin personal injury lawyer, you should be careful.
 Not all personal injury lawyers manage the same types of cases.
 Your lawyer should have a track record of success that includes a substantial history of successful settlements and verdicts.
 Your lawyer should also have specific experience in your type of injury.

 To get you compensation, your lawyer must thoroughly evaluate your case.
 In most personal injury cases, your lawyer will try to prove “negligence.”
 Negligence is the failure to act with the level of care that a reasonable person would have exercised under the same circumstances.
 This legal doctrine is essential to many personal injury cases.

 There are many examples of negligence.
 For instance, a drunk driver is negligent.
 The driver is impaired.
 He or she may be speeding.
-The individual is clearly not acting with the level of care necessary to safely drive a large dangerous automobile.
+The individual is not acting with the level of care necessary to drive a large dangerous automobile safely.
 Likewise, many professionals can be negligent.
 A doctor may be careless if he fails to take proper precautions during a simple procedure that leads to serious harm.

 Your lawyer may call on other experts and witnesses for help.
 You should also prepare your own documentation, such as taking photos of the accident or scene of the injury.
 You should attempt to get written statements from any witnesses and the contact information of everyone involved.
 Your lawyer may help with many of these details.